DasNaCl/csc/popl/revs/rebuttal.md

 - Add more discussion about the compositionality theorems.
 - Change $\mathbb{N}_t$ to $\mathbb{N}$
 - Everywhere were we omit rules: State this explicitly.
-- Change descriptive text of e-set-\not\in to emphasize that no write happens. `v` is not really a "garbage" value, get rid of this confusing terminology.
+- Change descriptive text of e-set-\not\in to emphasise that no write happens. `v` is not really a "garbage" value, get rid of this confusing terminology.
 - Rephrase paragraph about $L_{ms}$: the compiled code is instrumented to be memory-safe.
 - Change data independent timing mode state to either `on` or `off`.
 - Add discussion on applicability of the framework.